Risk of birth defects:

 - tell your doctor and pharmacist if you are allergic to mycophenolate, mycophenolic acid, any other medications, or any of the ingredients in the mycophenolate or mycophenolic acid product you are taking.
 If you are taking mycophenolate liquid, tell your doctor and pharmacist if you are allergic to aspartame or sorbitol.
 Ask your pharmacist for a list of the ingredients.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention any of the following: activated charcoal; acyclovir (Zovirax); certain antibiotics such as amoxicillin and clavulanic acid (Augmentin), ciprofloxacin (Cipro),, and sulfamethoxazole/trimethoprim (Bactrim); azathioprine (Azasan, Imuran); cholestyramine (Prevalite); colestipol (Colestid); ganciclovir (Cytovene, Valcyte); other medications that suppress the immune system; probenecid (Probalan); rifampin (Rifadin, Rimactane); salicylate pain relievers such as aspirin, choline magnesium trisalicylate (Trisalate), choline salicylate (Arthropan), diflunisal, magnesium salicylate (Doan's, others) and salsalate (Argesic, Disalcid, Salgesic); sevelamer (Renagel, Renvela); valacyclovir (Valtrex); and valganciclovir (Valcyte).
+Be sure to mention any of the following: activated charcoal; acyclovir (Zovirax); certain antibiotics such as amoxicillin and clavulanic acid (Augmentin), ciprofloxacin (Cipro),, and sulfamethoxazole/trimethoprim (Bactrim); azathioprine (Azasan, Imuran); cholestyramine (Prevalite); ganciclovir (Cytovene, Valcyte); other medications that suppress the immune system; isavuconazonium (Cresemba); probenecid (Probalan); proton pump inhibitors such as lansoprazole (Dexilant, Prevacid) and pantoprazole (Protonix); rifampin (Rifadin, Rimactane, in Rifamate, Rifater); telmisartan (Micardis, in Twynsta); valacyclovir (Valtrex); and valganciclovir (Valcyte).
 Also tell your doctor if you are taking a combination of both norfloxacin (Noroxin) and metronidazole (Flagyl).
+Many other medications may also interact with mycophenolate, so be sure to tell your doctor about all the medications you are taking, even those that do not appear on this list.
+Also be sure tell your doctor if you stop taking any of your medications.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- if you are taking antacids, take them 2 hours before or 4 hours after you take mycophenolate.
+- if you are taking sevelamer (Renagel, Renvela), or antacids that contain magnesium or aluminum, take them 2 hours after you take mycophenolate.

 - tell your doctor if you have or have ever had Lesch-Nyhan syndrome or Kelley-Seegmiller syndrome (inherited diseases that cause high levels of a certain substance in the blood, joint pain, and problems with motion and behavior); anemia (a lower than normal number of red blood cells); neutropenia (less than normal number of white blood cells); ulcers or any disease that affects your stomach, intestines, or digestive system; any type of cancer; or kidney or liver disease.